intrpr/jekyll-portfol-test/_posts/2019-06-09-manual-codes-for-english-MCEs.md

 A comparative language continuum demonstrating the overlapping relationship of American Sign Language and English which result in contact sign and manually coded English (MCE) forms and approaches (PSE, CASE, SSS, SimCom, TC, etc.).
 Identifies and briefly describes the most commonly known and/or used languages and MCE forms and approaches. <span class="badge badge-pill badge-danger">Required</span>

 ### [Code choices and consequences: Implications for educational interpreting](http://)
 (pp. 123–131) Discusses implications and impacts of MCE use on educational participants and consumers.
 Davis, J. (2005).
 Code choices and consequences: Implications for educational interpreting.
-In M. Marschark, R. Peterson, and E. Winston (eds.)
-Sign language: Interpreting and Interpreter Education — Directions for Research and Practice.
+In M. Marschark, R. Peterson, and E. Winston (eds.) *Sign language: Interpreting and Interpreter Education — Directions for Research and Practice*.
 New York: Oxford University Press.

 ***